cmccaskey/BUSINESS-CARD/README.md

 ## REV C ##
 - This is an updated version of the board that uses a coin cell battery with the solder tabs welded on from the factory.
 This has proven to be more reliable than the previous self designed battery holder
 - This version also included an inverter IC to generate the low level interrupt by hardware directly.
+- The ground plane was added back on the bottom side of the PCB to make the card only sensitive to touch on the top side

 ## BC.c ##
 - This is the code for the first two versions of the card